 Designed to mow well fast, models within the John Deere X300 Series are all a great choice for operators looking to deliver a high-quality cut to their lawn with comfort.
 With effortless steering and other control features, the X300 Series is the ideal equipment to get around obstacles on the property and trim with precision.

-The John Deere X330 and X350 are two of the most popular lawn tractors in the family and we have seen a number of buyers and existing customers looking for information comparing the two.
-Without further delay, let’s jump right into our John Deere X330 and X350 model comparison.
+The John Deere X330 and X350 are two of the most popular lawn tractors in the X300 Series and we have seen a number of buyers and existing customers looking for information comparing the two.
+Without further delay, let’s jump right into our John Deere X330 vs. X350 model comparison.

 Both the John Deere X330 and X350 come with Exact Adjust leveling ports on each side of the operator station.
 With a hex-shaped tool, these ports allow operators to adjust the mower deck to achieve the best quality of cut possible.
 With this feature, X330 and X350 owners do not have to reach under the fender to make adjustments.